How to Achieve Instant VM Recovery for VMware and Hyper-V

 As one of VMware’s products, Workstation is the most popular type 2 hypervisor among end users.
 In this section, I will introduce the instant VM recovery steps on Workstation using snapshots.

-How to take snapshots on VMware Workstation
+💡Take snapshots on VMware Workstation:

 1. Launch VMware Workstation, select the VM you want to backup, and click Snapshot button on the toolbar.